Neuro-Oncology Department

 - Counselling services and specialised neurological support services

-We also provide two education courses per year.
-‘Coping Better Together’ is a four-week course, one afternoon a week which provides education by wealth of expert speakers on a range of brain tumour topics including:
+We also provide an annual ‘Coping Better Together’ education day.
+This is a full day which provides education by a wealth of expert speakers on a range of brain tumour topics including:

 - Diagnosis, treatment and future directions in the management of brain tumours